This article has been updated from a previous version.

 - If you are intending to rent part of or your entire home to tenants on a short-term or long-term basis

-But don't wait for renewal time to make sure your policy reflects these changes.
-Do it as soon as possible so you're covered straight away.
-You'll also want to consider the limits of your coverage, and if you feel they might be too high or low, and if you're still comfortable with your deductible.
+Don't wait for renewal time to make sure your policy reflects these changes.
+Inform your insurance provider as soon as possible so you're covered straight away.
+You'll also want to consider the limits of your coverage, and if you're still comfortable with your deductible.

-The little details matter, too, when it comes to renewal.
-You'll want to verify the names of all those living in your home, your address, and make sure your payment method is up to date.
+When it comes to renewal, the little details matter, too.
+Take the opportunity to verify the names of all those living in your home, your address, and make sure your payment method is up to date.

 Letting your home insurance auto-renew could mean leaving money on the table